zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-blades.md

 ...
 ```

-##### Users Blade
+#### Navigate to the user access blade

-Using a deep link you can navigate directly into the user access blade for a resource with `Portal.navigateToUriFragment`.
+The `Portal.navigateToUriFragment` method allows an extension to navigate directly into the user access blade that is associated with a resource by using  a deep link.

 ```ts
 import testFx = require('MsPortalFx-Test');